AyaZohdy/Bahrain-Foodstuffs-Import-2020---2023/README.md

 # Findings:

 1. Bahrain's general imports decreased in 2021
-    -The impact of the COVID-19 Pandemic: The global COVID-19 pandemic, which extended into 2021, significantly disrupted international trade and supply chains.
+    • The impact of the COVID-19 Pandemic: The global COVID-19 pandemic, which extended into 2021, significantly disrupted international trade and supply chains.

 2. Increased Cigarette Imports from Poland
    1. Cost-Effectiveness and Tax Advantages: Polish tobacco products might be more cost-effective due to lower production costs and competitive pricing.
 (Tobacco Tax Revenue Has Gone Up in Smoke—And Not Entirely for the Reason You Think | U.S. GAO)